Overview

 Security Comparisons

 Using social recovery, when a user needs to recover their signing key, the guardians must sign a special transaction to approve recovery.
-Once this is executed, the majority of the user’s guardians’ information is revealed to the world.
+Once this step is complete, the majority of the user’s guardians’ information is revealed to the world.
 Anyone who views the transaction on the blockchain will be able to see that a user with address x was using social recovery, and just recovered their signing key with help from guardians whose addresses are also revealed.
-This information leakage can paint a target on both the user’s and the guardian’s backs and make them vulnerable to social engineering attacks.
+This information leakage can paint a target on both the user’s and the guardians’ backs and make them vulnerable to social engineering attacks.

 Technical Comparisons